Tooting Commons: History

 Tooting Bec Common and Tooting Graveney Common are the remains of common land that once stretched as far as Mitcham.

-Tooting Bec Common — the northern and eastern part of the commons — was within the historic parish of Streatham, and takes its name from the area's links to Bec Abbey at Le Bec-Hellouin in Normandy.
+Tooting Bec Common – the northern and eastern part of the commons – was within the historic parish of Streatham, and takes its name from the area's links to Bec Abbey at Le Bec-Hellouin in Normandy.
 At various points in history this common has been called Streatham Common, which causes some confusion with the open space a mile to the east of that name.
 The common is not immediately adjacent to the area now generally known as Tooting Bec.

-Tooting Graveney Common - the southern and western part of the commons - was in Tooting parish and a thin line of other common land ran further south down Church Lane towards the River Graveney.
+Tooting Graveney Common – the southern and western part of the commons – was in Tooting parish and a thin line of other common land ran further south down Church Lane towards the River Graveney.

-During the 19th century, the commons at Tooting were divided by building of roads and railways — starting with the West End of London and Crystal Palace Railway line in 1855, and the London, Brighton and South Coast Railway line running north — south which opened in 1861 and was further widened in 1901 after this had become the main line to Brighton.
+During the 19th century, the commons at Tooting were divided by building of roads and railways – starting with the West End of London and Crystal Palace Railway line in 1855, and the London, Brighton and South Coast Railway line running north – south which opened in 1861 and was further widened in 1901 after this had become the main line to Brighton.
 The common today continues to be divided into multiple parcels by these busy transport links.

-Tooting Bec Common, comprising nearly 152 acre, was one of the first commons which the Metropolitan Board of Works took action to preserve following the Metropolitan Commons Act of 1866 when in 1873 it acquired the manorial rights for £13,798.
+Tooting Bec Common, comprising nearly 152 acre, was one of the first commons which the Metropolitan Board of Works (MBW) took action to preserve following the Metropolitan Commons Act 1866 (29 & 30 Vict. c.
+122) when in 1873 it acquired the manorial rights for £13,798.
 In 1875, the MBW acquired Tooting Graveney Common of 66 acre for £3,000.